-CCV is Vermont’s second-largest college, serving nearly 10,000 students each year.
+CCV is Vermont’s second-largest college, serving over 10,000 students each year.
 With 12 locations and extensive online learning options, our students don’t have to travel far from their communities to access 12 degree and 22 certificate programs, workforce, secondary and continuing education opportunities, and academic and veterans support services.

 - Classes offered in 12 locations statewide and online